 There are virtual tours around the world that can help take the pain out of those times when you can’t travel.
 Some are live with a virtual tour guide, others are pre-recorded journeys, and there are even live cams where you can catch the action as it’s happening.

-Online travels may not be quite as exciting as going in person, but there are upsides as an armchair tourist.
-How else could you see the wonders of the Great Wall in China in the morning and tour the Colosseum in Rome in the afternoon.
+Online travels may not be quite as exciting as going in person, but there are upsides to an armchair tourist.
+How else could you see the wonders of the Great Wall in China in the morning and tour the Colosseum in Rome in the afternoon?

 I’d love to know what your favorites are in the comments below.
 Happy online travels!

 - Now What?
 Things to Do When You Can’t Travel